Overview

 Download the operational protocols for MONOCLE sensors and platforms

-This document provides a set of protocols for the deployment of MONOCLE systems to ensure best practices to collect reliable data.
+the deployment of MONOCLE systems to ensure best practices to collect reliable data.

-This handbook provides an overview of the data requirements and interfaces that were adopted in the sensors and observation platforms of MONOCLE.
+System user and developer handbook This handbook provides an overview of the data requirements and interfaces that were adopted in the sensors and observation platforms of MONOCLE.

 Standardized spectral and radiometric calibration of consumer cameras.
 Burggraaff O. et al. Optics Express, Vol 27, Issue 14, 2019.